• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Sai mai lo (西米露) or taro & tapioca pearl dessert is a classic Cantonese sweet soup like sweet red bean soup, black sesame soup, green mung bean soup and black glutinous rice dessert.
-This instant pot taro sago recipe is very simple.
-Also, it only takes 30 minutes!
-You can also use the top stove method.
-Enjoy this homemade coconut milk taro sago dessert.
+Sai mai lo (西米露) or taro & tapioca pearl dessert is a classic Cantonese sweet soup like sweet red bean soup, black sesame soup, green mung bean soup, black glutinous rice dessert and mango pomelo sago.
+This taro sago recipe has both instant pot and stove top method.
+It is very simple and only takes 30 minutes!
+Let’s learn how to make taro tapioca dessert with photo instructions and a video.

-Love taro?
-Check out these taro bun, taro ice cream, taro filling and taro boba drink recipes.
+Love taro flavor?
+Check out these taro buns, taro ice cream, taro filling and taro boba drink recipes.

 taro and tapioca peral dessert scoop on silver spoon